lag / adminbundle

 AdminBundle

-The AdminBundle let you create a flexible and robust backoffice on any Symfony application, with simple yaml
+The AdminBundle helps you to create flexible and robust administration application.

 Features